aniladanir/ckad/README.md

 - **Guaranteed pods are killed last because their requested resources are guaranteed and accounted for by the scheduler(request=limit), so evicting them would break scheduling guarantees.**

 - **Requests decide placement.
 Limits decide enforcement.
 QoS decides eviction.**

+- **Memory and CPU units:**</br>-For memory units, Mi stands for Mebibyte.
+This is a binary unit, where 1Mi = 1024 KiB = 1024 * 1024 bytes.
+(Megabyte is 1000 * 1000 bytes).There is also Gibibyte(Gi) and Kibibyte(Ki).</br>
+-For cpu unit, m stands for millicores.
+1000m is equivalent to 1 CPU core.
+So, 250m means 0.25 (one-quarter) of a CPU core, and 500m means 0.5 (half) of a CPU core.